kdv123/textpredict/examples/README.md

 ppl = 2.8699

 **** Evaluate using a causal LLM ****
-You can evaluate on a CPU, but it will be somewhat slower:
+You can evaluate on a CPU, but it will be slower:
 % eval_causal.sh